 An article from the July 7th edition of the Economist discusses how British law firms are expanding their global footprint.
 Unlike Dewey & Leboeuf which tried to grow too fast and ended up going bankrupt, London’s top 5 law firms are growing their revenues and profits at an impressive and steady pace and this is largely coming from growth in emerging markets.
+What could that mean in terms of professional legal translation?

 Allen & Overy has recently opened up offices in Jakarta and Vietnam.
 Clifford Chance is bullish on China, the Middle East, and Brazil.
 And while the large number of Western firms moving into China has led to lower fees due to competition, China is still a hugely important and growing market for American and British law firms.

-In terms of legal translation, more business for law firms overseas means a growing need for talented legal translators and multilingual support for global casework.
+In terms of professional legal translation, more law firms overseas means a growing need for talented legal translators and multilingual support for global casework.
 And as global businesses themselves, law firms must prove compliance with the Foreign Corrupt Practices Act (FCPA) related to their foreign operations, which requires translating documents from various foreign offices into English.